lepture/social/Readme.md

-# Social Button
+# Social Buttons

-Share your notes with a beautiful social button.
+Share your notes with beautiful social buttons.

 View the demo at: http://lab.lepture.com/social/